MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-label-flow.md

 In addition to the standard Power Automate actions that you can select as part of your flow configuration, you can also select the label-specific actions of delete the item and relabel the item.
 For example, a flow can move the item and relabel it.

 These actions also allow integration with other apps and services.
-For example, you have another solution that starts your own customized disposition review process upon receipt of an email notification, or your flow updated a table that then automatically starts an existing records management procedure.
+For example, you have another solution that starts your own customized disposition review process when an email notification is received, or your flow adds a new entry into a table and this change automatically starts an existing records management procedure.

 It's outside the scope of this article to document all the ways in which you can configure a flow and integrate with other solutions.
 However, to learn more about Power Automate, see [Get started with Power Automate](/power-automate/getting-started) and [Overview of cloud flows](/power-automate/overview-cloud).
 In this article we'll cover: